vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 1. **Isolated margin mode**: this mode sacrifices capital efficiency for predictability and risk management by segregating positions.
 In this mode, the entire margin for any newly opened position volume is transferred to the margin account when the trade is executed.
 This includes completely new positions and increases to position size.
-An additional account is also used to store temporary margin required for orders before they are executed.
-This account will be referred to as an 'Order Margin Account'.

 ### Actual position margin levels: